O1ahmad/ansible-role-systemd/README.md

 ```
 **[Socket]**

-Encapsulating local IPC or network sockets in the system.
+Encapsulates local IPC or network sockets in the system.

 #### Example